moby/moby/docs/sources/contributing/devenvironment.md

     git clone http://git@github.com/dotcloud/docker
     cd docker

-To checkout a different revision just use `git checkout`{.docutils .literal} with the name of branch or revision number.
+To checkout a different revision just use `git checkout` with the name of branch or revision number.

 ## Build the Environment